fentanyl (as citrate)

-You can use this medication whenever you have an episode of breakthrough pain.
+You can use this medication whenever you have an episode of breakthrough cancer pain.

-You should discontinue ABSTRAL when you no longer have any breakthrough pain.
-You
+You should discontinue ABSTRAL when you no longer have any breakthrough cancer pain.

-must however continue to take your usual opioid pain relieving medicine to treat your
+You must however continue to take your usual opioid pain relieving medicine to treat

-persistent cancer pain as advised by your doctor.
-You may experience withdrawal symptoms
+your persistent cancer pain as advised by your doctor.
+You may experience withdrawal

-similar to the possible side effects of ABSTRAL when discontinuing ABSTRAL.
-If you
+symptoms similar to the possible side effects of ABSTRAL when discontinuing ABSTRAL.

-experience withdrawal symptoms or if you are concerned about your pain relief you
+If you experience withdrawal symptoms or if you are concerned about your pain relief

-should contact your doctor.
-Your doctor will evaluate if you need medicine to reduce
+you should contact your doctor.
+Your doctor will evaluate if you need medicine to

 Do not continue to use ABSTRAL if you no longer feel breakthrough cancer pain.